Ostrów Agreement: Negotiations and treaty

 Jogaila sent a secret envoy, Henry of Masovia, Bishop of Płock, to negotiate with Vytautas and convince him to accept Jogaila's compromise.
 The negotiations were started in the Ritterswerder Castle on an island the Neman River near Kaunas, where Vytautas resided at the time.
 To avoid arousing the suspicion of the Teutonic Knights, Henry proposed to Vytautas' sister Rymgajla and they soon married.
 The quick marriage of a Catholic official (though he had not received the Holy Orders of priesthood) and his sudden death within a year were scandalous and sparked many rumors and speculations.

 Vytautas accepted Jogaila's proposal, but could not act immediately, as the Knights held many Vytautas' relatives as hostages.
 It took some time for him to receive permission from the Knights to transfer the relatives to relative safety.
 For example, his wife Anna was freed so that she could travel to Lithuania and spread pro-Lithuanian rumors and convert remaining pagans; many nobles were asked to take part in military campaigns.
 In July 1392 Vytautas openly turned against the Teutonic Knights.
 He spread false rumors that the army of Jogaila and Skirgaila was moving towards Hrodna and organized his forces for a campaign against them.
 However, instead of marching to Hrodna, Vytautas attacked Ritterswerder and two other understaffed Teutonic castles on the Neman River before returning to Vilnius.
 His brother Sigismund Kęstutaitis remained in Prussia as prisoner until the Treaty of Salynas in 1398.
 Simon Grunau spread a false rumor that Iwan and Georg, two young sons of Vytautas, were poisoned by a knight to revenge their father for the betrayal.
 No reliable historical sources know about such incident or any sons that Vytautas fathered.

-During the summer Jogaila met Vytautas in person in the Ostrovo (Polish: Ostrów, Lithuanian: Astravas) mansion near Lida in modern Belarus.
+During the summer Jogaila met Vytautas in person in the place called Ostrowo.
+The exact location of the agreement is not known, due to the popularity of such toponym in the region.
+The most likely place where the two rulers met is Ostrów Lubelski, close to the border of both countries.
+Another possible location is Ostrovo mansion near Lida in modern Belarus.
 Its exact location is not known, but one suggested site is near Dzitva River to the east of the village of Yantsavichy.
 Jogaila handed over the government of Lithuania to his cousin in exchange for peace.
 Vytautas was to rule Lithuania as its Grand Duke (Magnus Dux), while Jogaila adopted the higher title Supreme Prince (Prince Supremus).
 Thus Vytautas recognized that he was Jogaila's vassal whose lands upon his death would pass to the King of Poland.
 Skirgaila was removed from the Duchy of Trakai to become Duke of Kiev.
 The treaty was ratified in separate documents of the Polish and Lithuanian states as well as in separate documents signed by Anna, wife of Vytautas, and Jadwiga, wife of Jogaila.
 The treaty was enacted in several phases, adjusting the equivocal points stated in the Union of Krewo.
 The treaty strengthened Lithuania's central government as well.